Sajan-Mahla/100DaysOfSwift-HWS/Readme.md

 - 🔁 Dual mastery of UIKit & SwiftUI (No compromises)
 - 🌍 Deep dive into MapKit + CoreLocation features
 - 🎯 Goal: Crack Apple by Feb 2026
-- 🎁 Ultimate Dream: Apple offer on June 16, 2026 — Mom’s birthday
+- 🎁 Ultimate Dream: Apple offer on — Mom’s birthday

 ---

-## 🌟 Day 119 Reflection
+## 🌟 Day 120 Reflection
-> “How much, like how much time she would ghost me?, SUCCESS.”
+> “The sun is Setting, hope soo WE too...”

-Day 119 is not an end.
+Day 120 is not an end.
 It’s proof that discipline > doubt.
 The next checkpoint? **Day 200**.
 Cupertino, we’re coming.